n1k0/elm-daterange-picker/README.md

 ## Customize styles

-You can use the [demo.css] file or its [SCSS source] for fine-tuning the default styles of the datepicker.
+By default, we have not defined any default `font-family`, so that the style fits any app/site.

-The default stylesheet uses CSS variables to help you tweaking most colors used by the component:
+You can use the [style.css] file or its [SCSS source] as a starting point for fine-tuning the default styles of the datepicker, which also uses CSS variables to help you tweaking most colors used by the component; just add your own root colors **after** calling our CSS, and it's done:

 ```CSS
 :root {